code-dot-org/code-dot-org/STYLEGUIDE.md

   // elsewhere - bad
   module.exports.foo();

-  // good - other patterns dont give us the friendly name Foo in React dev tools var Foo = React.createClass({
-  ...
-  });
-  module.exports = Foo;

   // good
   var Foo = module.exports = function () {
   };
   Foo.prototype.bar = function () {
   }

+  // good
+  // React is a bit of a special case, in that var Foo = module.exports = React.createClass({
+  // results in React devtools thinking our component is named exports instead of Foo.
+As such,
+  // we prefer a slightly different pattern in this context. var Foo = React.createClass({
+  ...
+  });
+  module.exports = Foo;

   // bad
   module.exports = {